Rein101/TaskManagementDatabaseApi/README.md

  * Debugger is active!
  * Debugger PIN: 514-261-056
  ```
-`http://127.0.0.1:5000` : This is the link that leads to the web page where the output is contained. to print the result, append the URL paths stated above
+`http://127.0.0.1:5000`: This is the link that leads to the web page where the output is contained.
+To print the result, append the URL paths stated above
 ## System Architecture

-### 1. The SQL table formed using DataGrip 2024.4.3 or Postman
+### 1. The SQL table was formed using DataGrip 2024.4.3 or Postman
-Since the tables were successfully created, there is a need to look at the tables, and test the working behind it.
+Since the tables were successfully created, it is necessary to look at them and test the work behind them.
 the tables created display the following tables:
 - all_tasks table
-![image][images/all_tasks_created.png]
+![image][images\all_tasks_created.png]images/

 - personal_tasks table
 ![image](images\personal_tasks_created.png)